Bahia Solano Fishing - Colombia

 Anigua - Afloat - Colombia

-Year-round fishing - all of the prime species are residents, plus roosterfish, huge cuberas, snooks, and more.
+Year-Round Fishing - all prime species are residents, plus roosterfish, huge cuberas, snooks, and more.

-Inshore Season is March to June.
+The Inshore Season runs from March to June.
 Between March and July, the sardine migration from Panama (one of the largest sardine migrations in the world) creates a feeding frenzy.
 Target cubera snapper, amberjack, tarpon, and roosterfish.
 During the inshore season, anglers often battle fish with the beautiful jungle backdrop and whale sharks eating below the boat, a unique setting.

+Offshore Season runs from October to January.
 The Perfect geographic location of Bahia Solano allows anglers access to prime bluewater in less than a 15-mile run.
 The Humboldt Current is known worldwide for holding the very best pegalic life.
 Huge schools of yellowfin tuna, black and blue marlin, Pacífic sailfish, wahoo, and mahi-mahi are abundant year-round, making it one of the most productive destinations in South America.
-Peak season runs October to January.
+Peak offshore season runs from October to January.

 Fishing Facts:

-Boats: 38-foot sportfishing Bertram (the only one in Bahía Solano) is fully equipped with live well, tuna tubes, and trolling equipment.
+Boats: 38-foot sportfishing Bertram (the only one in Bahia Solano) is fully equipped with a live well, tuna tubes, and trolling equipment.
 Their 38 ft.
 Bertram twin cummings diesel inboard is loaded with first-class trolling Shimano gear and casting and jigging gear.
-The boat has the best GPS system to track down your trophies, a cabin with full A/C, bathroom, kitchen, and rooms with single beds for a nice rest right in the middle of the Pacific Ocean.
-The captain and deckhand are from the region and have over 20-years of experience.
+The boat has the best GPS system to track down your trophies, a cabin with full A/C, a bathroom, a kitchen, and rooms with single beds for a nice rest right on the Pacific Ocean.
+The captain and deckhand are from the region and have over 20 years of experience.

 Methods: Popping and jigging are popular methods, plus trolling and fly fishing.